Are you an advisor? Go to Unbiased Pro

 Interestingly, low-income workers on the higher end of the spectrum are increasingly opting for the regular PIA.

-This is because the regular PIA may actually still pay out more than the special minimum PIA, thanks to adjustments not keeping up with the ever-increasing impact of inflation on retirement
+This is because the regular PIA may actually still pay out more than the special minimum PIA, thanks to adjustments that have not kept up with the ever-increasing impact of inflation on retirement.

 What is the minimum Social Security benefit at age 62?